25 / 02 / 2025 | News > AsiaView

 At the round table organized by Casa Asia «The new Trump administration and Asia-Pacific"Experts Pedro Rodríguez and Gracia Abad offered us an analysis based on the policies of the new Donald Trump administration and its impact on Asia-Pacific, accompanied by Emilio de Miguel, director of the center Casa Asia-Madrid.

-Regarding trade relations with China and the escalation of tariffs, Rodriguez described the measure as “an open war and a dismantling of the World Trade Organization and the rules of the game, displaying imperialist ambition as with the Greenland issue“However, once again, there are contradictions in these policies, such as the pardon granted to the Chinese company TikTok, something that would have directly affected trade relations between the United States and China.
-“Trump granted a pardon to TikTok, which prevented its closure or forced sale,” said Rodríguez, also mentioning the influence of figures such as Elon Musk in the administration, which added a dimension of business interests to the geopolitical approach, taking into account that the magnate's main car factory is located in Shanghai.
+Regarding trade relations with China and the escalating tariffs, Rodríguez described the measure as "open warfare and a dismantling of the World Trade Organization and the rules of the game." displaying imperialist ambition as with the Greenland issue“However, once again, contradictions are observed in these policies, such as the pardon granted to the Chinese company TikTok, something that would have directly affected trade relations between the United States and China.
+“Trump granted a pardon to TikTok, which prevented its closure or forced sale,” stated Rodríguez, also mentioning the influence of figures like Elon Musk in the administration, which added a dimension of business interests to the geopolitical approach, considering that the tycoon’s main car factory is located in Shanghai.”

-The reconfiguration of the global order was a crucial point addressed by Rodriguez, who suggested that we are going backwards. to a geopolitical scenario similar to the Congress of Vienna in 1815, where the great powers share zones of influence, suggesting that the great powers of the century XXI are seeking to redefine their areas of control.
-This dynamic is especially relevant in Asia-Pacific, where rivalry between China and the United States is intensifying.
-On the question of Taiwan, Rodriguez did not hesitate to point out that if Russia has managed to impose its will in Ukraine, China could try the same with regard to Taiwan in the future.It is plausible to think that China could have a similar plan regarding Taiwan.“he warned, reflecting growing international concern over China’s territorial expansion.
+The reconfiguration of the global order was a crucial point addressed by Rodriguez, who suggested that we are going backwards. to a geopolitical scenario similar to the Congress of Vienna in 1815, where the great powers share zones of influence, suggesting that the great powers of the century XXI They are seeking to redefine their areas of control.
+This dynamic is especially relevant in the Asia-Pacific region, where the rivalry between China and the United States is intensifying.
+On the issue of Taiwan, Rodríguez did not hesitate to point out that if Russia has managed to impose its will in Ukraine, China could attempt the same with regard to Taiwan in the future.It is plausible to think that China could have a similar plan regarding Taiwan."He warned, reflecting growing international concern about China's territorial expansion."

 Finally, Rodriguez and Abad agreed to point out the impact of Trump's unilateral stance in the Indo-Pacific region.
-Pedro Rodriguez mentioned that the Trump's rejection of multilateralism could have significant consequences, such as a possible US withdrawal from AUKUS, a strategic agreement with Australia and the United Kingdom.
-“Trump does not understand multilateralism, and this could lead to the withdrawal of the United States from AUKUS, affecting cooperation in the Indo-Pacific,” Rodriguez warned, which could weaken the United States' position vis-à-vis China in one of the most strategic regions in the world and could also affect key alliances in Asia, such as those between Australia and Japan.
+Pedro Rodriguez mentioned that the Trump's rejection of multilateralism This could have significant consequences, such as a possible US withdrawal from AUKUS, a strategic agreement with Australia and the United Kingdom.
+"Trump doesn't understand multilateralism, and this could lead to the US withdrawal from AUKUS, affecting cooperation in the Indo-Pacific," warned Rodríguez, which could weaken the US position vis-à-vis China in one of the world's most strategic regions and also affect key alliances in Asia, such as those between Australia and Japan.

 In short, the Trump administration has brought about a significant shift in global geopolitics, with a Reconfiguring relations with powers such as China and Russia.
 Aggressive rhetoric toward China, which initially seemed to signal direct confrontation, has been replaced by a more pragmatic approach, in which commercial and diplomatic interests play a central role.
 The U.S. relationship with China in the coming years will remain complex and volatile, with crucial implications for the future of the international order.